-Classes for Preparation Group I and Group II There will be "Full"," Touring" and "Street" classes.
-Full classes are identified with the suffix "F", Touring classes are identified with the suffix

-"T" and Street classes are identified with the suffix "S" following each class number (i.e. PP05F, PP11T or PP06S).
-For a definition of

-"Full," "Touring," or "Street," see Appendix I. All automobiles entered in "Full" will be eligible for the "PCA Preparation" Group Award.

-Classes are created from the following classifications, including Limited Production models where applicable.
+Classes for Preparation Group I and Group II There will be "Touring" and "Street" classes.
+Touring classes are identified with the suffix "T" and Street classes are identified with the suffix "S" following each class number (i.e. PP11T or PP06S).
+For a definition of "Touring," or "Street," see Appendix I. Classes are created from the following classifications, including Limited Production models where applicable.